ECCC-ASTD-MRD/librmn/src/fst/README.md

     implicit none
     class(fst_file),  intent(inout) :: this     !< File where we want to write
     type(fst_record), intent(inout) :: record   !< Record we want to write
-    logical, intent(in), optional   :: rewrite  !< Whether we want to rewrite an existing record (default .false.) logical :: success end function write
+    integer, intent(in), optional   :: rewrite  !< Whether we want to overwrite YES, skip SKIP or write again NO an existing record (default NO) logical :: success end function write